rcos/CSCI-4470-OpenSource/Labs/Lab7.md

   Note that this is an exploratory exercise.
 In your lab notes, define a question you are trying to answer (either the questions above, or questions of your own), state how you are going to try and answer the question from the data, and then show your code and the results of your exploration.

-6. Create an Obervatory page and a repo page for your project.
+6. Create an Observatory page and a repo page for your project.
 Create a slack channel.
 Please choose a license for your repo.
 Write a paragraph description of the status of your project - What did you do last week on your project?
 You only have 4 or 5 more weeks to finish your project.

 5. (optional) Read the kaggle [R tutorial on Machine Learning](https://www.datacamp.com/courses/kaggle-tutorial-on-machine-learing-the-sinking-of-the-titanic) (Random forest is also discussed in chapter 4 of the Zhao's book)